csalazar24/ReceiptProcessor/README.md

   This project uses Swagger/OpenAPI to interact with the endpoints.

 - **Dockerized Application:**
-  Easily deploy the application using Docker for consistent testing across environments.
+  This application has been dockerized and can be pulled directly from Docker Hub.

 ## Prerequisites